The Net Promoter Score

 For a long time at Cendyn, we have been measuring the likelihood that guests will recommend hotels, and using this to calculate a score – the Net Promoter Score (NPS).
 NPS will offer hotels more valid, reliable, and comparable guest data in real-time, consequently, providing hotel managers with empirical evidence for operational improvements including rooms & housekeeping, f&b, and facilities, as well as more informed marketing and sales strategies, and enhanced revenue management.

 WHAT IS NPS?

 NPS is a widely used measure of firm performance, often regarded as the most important measure to include in any customer survey.
 Specifically, NPS measures the concept of customer loyalty, which is likely to impact firm performance via word-of-mouth.
-Harvard scholar Frederick F. Reichheld depicted this relationship with the following figures.

 HOW IS NPS MEASURED?

 NPS asks hotel guests “How likely are you to recommend [Hotel A] to a friend or colleague?”.
 Responses to this question are measured on an 11-point Likert scale, ranging from 0 to 10, where 0 is labeled “Extremely Unlikely” and 10 “Extremely Likely”.

 HOW IS NPS CALCULATED?

 Guests that answer the above question are categorized based on their responses.
 Those who respond 9 or 10 are labeled “Promoter”, 7 or 8 “Neutral or Passive”, and 6 or less “Detractor”.
 The score, NPS, is the percentage of “Promoters” minus the percentage of “Detractors”.